Tailored untruths: How personalisation challenges LLM safeguards: Conclusion Future Work

 Beyond safety, we demonstrated that LLMs not only generate disinformation fluently and at scale, but they also adapt it convincingly to persona attributes.
 Compared against their target-agnostic outputs, the personalised disinformation narratives displayed sharper ideological alignment, stronger rhetorical devices, and more frequent use of named entities and cultural markers.
 Country-level traits were most consistently reflected, while generational cues proved more challenging, particularly in languages other than English.
 These findings indicate that the risks of generative AI extend beyond the creation of generic falsehoods to finely tuned narratives that resonate with the identities and values of specific target audiences.

 In future work, we will focus on mitigation strategies.
 Robust prompt-filtering methods need to explicitly account for demographic tailoring, and detection systems must be enhanced to capture the rhetorical and socio-linguistic signals of personalised disinformation.
 Further research should broaden the scope of personas to include other demographic attributes such as socio-economic status, religion, gender, and ethnicity, in order to reveal additional vulnerabilities and inform the development of safer models.
+Expanding the language coverage of AI-TRAITS to include additional languages such as Spanish and Arabic, supported by appropriately qualified native-speaker annotation teams, is also an important direction for future work.
+Future annotation efforts could also benefit from larger and more culturally diverse annotator pools, as well as hybrid approaches combining LLM-assisted pre-annotation with expert human review for borderline cases.

+Moreover, modelling statistical interactions between persona attributes--for example, whether the effect of political orientation on jailbreak rates varies across countries--would provide deeper insight into how demographic dimensions jointly shape LLM behaviour.
+Additionally, while this study classifies safety behaviour in terms of whether the model complied, hedged, or refused, future work should investigate the degree of harmfulness of successfully generated outputs, for instance by assessing the persuasive impact or factual plausibility of jailbreak versus disclaimer-accompanied texts.